-In April 2018 Dubbo Regional Council '...committed to undertake the biggest upgrade of infastructure for people with a disability ever seen in our region.
+In April 2018 Dubbo Regional Council '...committed to undertake the biggest upgrade of infrastructure for people with disability ever seen in our region.
 They want to make Dubbo Regional the most progressive council in NSW in the field of disability access.'

 NSW Community Transport Services Brochure (PDF 2.7MB)

-In the words of our Mayor Councillor Ben Sheilds "More people = more income = more facilities = better lifestyle for all".
+In the words of our Mayor Councillor Ben Shields "More people = more income = more facilities = better lifestyle for all".

 The links below give information regarding services and support within the aged care sector and disability network.